-CUSTOMER SERVICE AREAS for the evide indoor dining service, a facility's indoor dining area must, to the maximum extent possible, allow a free flow of outdoor air through the entire space to reduce the risk of COVID-19 transmission for mers and staff.
-This may include leaving doors and windows open during operating hours. overal mers should enter through doors that are propped open (this will be evaluated for approval based on I vermin exposure) or automated if possible.
-Hand sanitizer should be available for guests who must door handles. free fl Califor Opera indoor 25% to erate outdoor dining service with no occupancy limits, a facility's outdoor dining area must allow for the ow of outdoor air through the entire space and must follow the State's parameters, as specified in the rnia Department of Health's mandatory guidance on Use of Temporary Structures for Outdoor Business tions .
-Outdoor structures that do not meet the State's criteria for an outdoor setting are classified as settings, and any customers within them will be counted and included as part of the establishment's otal indoor occupancy limit.
-Partitions or barriers may be used in outdoor dining operations and do not qualify as closed sides so long as they are no more than 3 feet in height as measured from the floor and do not impede the free flow of air through the entire facility.
-A partition or barrier that is greater than 3 feet in height is considered a closed side of an outdoor structure.
-Fences and screens that do not impede airflow are not considered closed sides for purposes of determining whether an area is outdoors. in the all adu provid edge, fitting mers are instructed that they must wear face masks upon entry to the facility, when walking anywhere facility, when using the restrooms, and as per the instructions described in Section D. This applies to alts and to children over the age of 2.
-Only individuals who have been instructed by their medical er that they should not wear a face covering mask must wear a face shield with a drape on the bottom to be in compliance with State directives, as long as their condition permits it.
-A drape that is form under the chin is preferred.
+- To provide indoor dining service, a facility's indoor dining area must, to the maximum extent possible, allow for the free flow of outdoor air through the entire space to reduce the risk of COVID-19 transmission for customers and staff.
+This may include leaving doors and windows open during operating hours. - Customers should enter through doors that are propped open (this will be evaluated for approval based on overall vermin exposure) or automated if possible.
+Hand sanitizer should be available for guests who must touch door handles. - To operate outdoor dining service with no occupancy limits, a facility's outdoor dining area must allow for the free flow of outdoor air through the entire space and must follow the State's parameters, as specified in the California Department of Health's mandatory guidance on Use of Temporary Structures for Outdoor Business Operations.
+Outdoor structures that do not meet the State's criteria for an outdoor setting are classified as indoor settings, and any customers within them will be counted and included as part of the establishment's 50% total indoor occupancy limit. - Partitions or barriers may be used in outdoor dining operations and do not qualify as closed sides so long as they are no more than 3 feet in height as measured from the floor and do not impede the free flow of air through the entire facility.
+A partition or barrier that is greater than 3 feet in height is considered a closed side of an outdoor structure. - Fences and screens that do not impede airflow are not considered closed sides for purposes of determining whether an area is outdoors. - Customers are instructed that they must wear face masks upon entry to the facility, when walking anywhere in the facility, when using the restrooms, and as per the instructions described in Section D. This applies to all adults and to children over the age of 2.
+Only individuals who have been instructed by their medical provider that they should not wear a face covering mask must wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
+A drape that is form fitting under the chin is preferred.
 Masks with one-way valves must not be used.
-To support the safety of mployees and other visitors, a face mask should be made available to visitors who arrive without them.
-0 Customers may remove face masks as per the instructions described in Section D. 0 Customers must be seated to consume any food or beverages.
-Customers may not walk around or stand while eating or drinking.
-0 Customers who refuse to wear a cloth face mask may be refused service and asked to leave. avoid mers arriving at the site with children must ensure that their children stay next to a parent/guardian, touching any other person or any item that does not belong to them, and are wearing face masks if ge permits.
+To support the safety of your employees and other visitors, a face mask should be made available to visitors who arrive without them. - Customers may remove face masks as per the instructions described in Section D. - Customers must be seated to consume any food or beverages.
+Customers may not walk around or stand while eating or drinking. - Customers who refuse to wear a cloth face mask may be refused service and asked to leave. - Customer Instructions.
+Establishments must place a sign or card (no smaller than 3 x 5 inches) at the table with at least the following or substantially similar instructions after sanitizing each table between customer parties: